 According to trainers, athletes, and a systematic review in Frontiers, proper recovery means:

-• Getting a professional massage within 72 hours of a strenuous workout will ease muscle tension, boost blood flow, and even reduce the effects of delayed onset muscle soreness (DOMS).
+• Getting a professional massage within 72 hours of a strenuous workout.
+It will ease muscle tension, boost blood flow, and even reduce the effects of delayed onset muscle soreness (DOMS).

-• Put rest days into your schedule (ideally 1 every 3-5 days).
+• Putting rest days into your schedule (ideally 1 every 3-5 days).

-• On training days, try to work a different muscle group per day to give others a chance to recover.
+• On training days, trying to work a different muscle group per day to give others a chance to recover.

 Woman doing yoga stretches in her backyard in Bauerfeind's Sports Compression Calf Sleeves.
 Stretches and compression gear are great for recovery after physical activity